 Rewards cards, on the other hand, offer points or miles that can be redeemed for travel, merchandise, or other rewards.
 For example, the Chase Sapphire Preferred card offers 2X points on travel and dining purchases.

-Take a look at this: Citi Double Cash Card Points Value
+You might like: Citi Double Cash Card Points Value

 What is a Credit Card Limit?